cjfuller/kargo/README.md

-Reads depdencies from `Kargo.toml`, resolves their transitive dependencies, and writes the complete set of all direct and transitive dependencies pinned to consistent versions to `Kargo.lock`.
+Reads depdencies from `Kargo.toml`, resolves their transitive dependencies, and writes the complete set of all direct and transitive dependencies pinned to consistent versions to `Kargo.lock` (and `Kargo.test.lock` for test-only dependencies).
 You should run this whenever you update the dependencies in `Kargo.toml`.

 ### deps